-Here are the most common circumstances for which an insured will need to change his or her policy:
+Here are the most common circumstances for which an insured will need to change their policy:

 Restricted to Renewal Only

-It is possible to run across some types of coverage which are restricted to changes only at renewal.
+It is possible to run across some types of coverage that are restricted to changes only at renewal.
 It is usually up to the underwriter to approve such a change mid-term.
-Often it is "extra" coverage which could be restricted.
+Often it is "extra" coverage, which could be restricted.
 Some examples of coverage which might be restricted to renewal changes only: